-- Where possible, articles submitted for publication should be submitted using standard word-processing software.
-For those who are unable to use a computer, a handwritten article may be mailed to SAICO for transcription into a digital file. - Email should be addressed to saico@sa.org. - All articles need to be in English. - All articles must contain an address, telephone number, or email address so that authenticity can be verified and to help in editing articles.
-This information will remain confidential. - When an article speaks for a group or Intergroup, it should have the prior approval of that group or Intergroup. - Articles should observe common standards of friendliness and good taste. - Discussions involving therapy or religion are discouraged.
+• Where possible, articles submitted for publication should be submitted using standard word-processing software.
+For those who are unable to use a computer, a handwritten article may be mailed to SAICO for transcription into a digital file.

+Email should be addressed to saico@sa.org or essay@sa.org

+All articles must contain an address, telephone number, or email address so that authenticity can be verified and to help in editing articles.
+The sobriety date of the author is also necessary.
+This information will remain confidential.

+When an article speaks for a group or Intergroup, it should have the prior approval of that group or Intergroup.

+Articles should observe common standards of friendliness and good taste.
+Discussions involving therapy or religion are discouraged.

+Essay Editorial Responsibility

+Selection of Editor

+The Board of Trustees selects the Essay Editor based on information provided in an application for the position and on potential interviews with the applicant.
+The Editor serves at the pleasure of the Board of Trustees.